darshand15/darshand15.github.io/_projects/7_Blockchain_Transaction.md

 ## Our Solution

-The project aimed at solving the above problems by implmenting a solution in the following manner:
+The project addressed and solved the above problems by implmenting a solution in the following manner:
  * The patient records are stored in a digitalised, decentralized, transparent and secure manner using the revolutionary technology of blockchain.
  * All the details necessary for organ/blood transactions are also stored in the format of blockchains, enabling clean and hassle-free experiences
  * A Progressive Web Application (PWA) is used by: